Chart Color Schemes

 Glenmore Park's residents are healthier than average in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-AreaSearch's analysis found mortality rates and health conditions largely align with national benchmarks.
-Common health conditions are seen across both young and old age groups, with an exceptionally high private health cover rate of approximately 59% (15,663 people).
-The most common medical conditions are asthma and mental health issues, affecting 7.8 and 7.4% respectively.
-A total of 73.7% of residents report no medical ailments, compared to 74.6% in Greater Sydney.
-Under-65 residents have better-than-average health outcomes.
-Glenmore Park has 11.3% of residents aged 65 and over (2,982 people), lower than Greater Sydney's 15.4%.
-National rankings for this age group are broadly in line with the general population.
+Common health conditions are standard across age groups.
+Private health cover is high at approximately 59% of the total population of 15,663 people.
+The most common conditions are asthma and mental health issues, affecting 7.8% and 7.4% respectively.
+73.7% of residents report no medical ailments, compared to 74.6% in Greater Sydney.
+Under-65 residents have better than average health outcomes.
+Glenmore Park has 11.4% of residents aged 65 and over (3,009 people), lower than Greater Sydney's 15.4%.
+National rankings are broadly in line with the general population.

 Frequently Asked Questions - Health